 Before Rousey, the UFC refused to open a female division.
 Sure, they had their reasons — the talent pool wasn’t deep enough and the paying customers didn’t want to buy PPVs featuring women fighters.
 Whether you like her or not, Rousey is the reason all that changed.
 The legit Olympic Judo medalist got off to a fast start in MMA, winning the Strikeforce Women’s Bantamweight championship in just her fifth professional fight.
 When the UFC bought Strikeforce, they promoted Rousey to UFC champion and opened a women’s division with her as the centerpiece.

 It all went very well for a while, as Rousey finished challenger after challenger, often ending fights so quickly that people who went to grab a drink missed the entire thing.
 A stunning upset at the hands (and feet) of Holly Holm at UFC 193 saw Rousey’s empire come crashing down though.
 She would attempt to return to the octagon a year later, but was decimated by the punching technique and power of new champ Amanda Nunes.
-She’s not officially retired, as she’s still in her early 30s, but it doesn’t seem like she’s interested in another comeback.
+She’s not officially retired, as she’s still in her early 30s, but it doesn’t seem like she’s interested in another comeback — especially now that she’s popped up in the WWE.
 Even if she never steps foot into the cage again, her initial run in the UFC ranks among the best in history.

 Dan Henderson is a man that seemed to defy age for the longest time.
 He fought professionally until he was 46-years-old, which is a credit to the incredible hard work he put in throughout his Hall of Fame career.
 Although he didn’t arrive in the UFC full-time until his mid-30s (he competed in and won the UFC 17 middleweight tournament), his entire career is one of the best ever.
 He was a legend in PRIDE, beating other huge names like Antonio “Big Nog” Nogueria, Renato “Babalu” Sobral, Renzo Gracie, Vitor Belfort, and Wanderlei Silva.
 He won the PRIDE welterweight title and then the middleweight title too.